 The Grainfather brewing system is comprised of a 30-liter unit crafted from high-grade 304 stainless steel except for the chiller, which is fashioned from copper.
 There’s a concealed 2000 watt heating element and an internal pipe for sparging and draining.

 Overall the unit is nicely compact, so it’s not going to take over your kitchen or garage.
-And that’s important because if you’re like most home brewers, there are others living in the house with that need to be accommodated.
+And that’s important because if you’re like most home brewers, there are others living in the house that need to be accommodated.

 You’re not going to get 3/4 of the way through the brew and discover some mystery Grainfather brewing function or process that needs to be executed in order to continue.